-Facelift, also referred to as rhytidectomy, is a procedure to improve sagging facial skin, jowls and loose neck skin.
+Facelift Surgery, also referred to as Rhytidectomy, is a procedure to improve sagging facial skin, jowls and loose neck skin.
 The need for this procedure occurs as we age.
 Our skin looses it’s natural elasticity, the muscles begin to droop and the fatty tissue in our face and neck decrease in volume.
 This causes the skin to fit more loosely and creates more visible lines and wrinkles.

 Genetics also play a role in the amount and rate of aging.
 To counteract the degree of aging, some patients will choose face lift surgery at an earlier age.
 Most of our face lift patients are in their forties to sixties, but face lifts may be performed on people in their seventies or eighties as well.

-This procedure is generally performed on an outpatient basis and usually takes between two to four hours to complete.
-A face lift may be performed under general anesthesia or local anesthesia with sedation.
+The Facelift Surgery procedure is generally performed on an outpatient basis and usually takes between two to four hours to complete.
+Facelift Surgery may be performed under general anesthesia or local anesthesia with sedation.